 “Occasions of Tax Non-Compliance” means:

 - (a) any tax return of the Supplier submitted to a Relevant Tax Authority on or after 1 October 2012 which is found on or after 1 April 2013 to be incorrect as a result of:

-“Party” means the Supplier or the Customer (as appropriate) and “Parties” shall mean both of them.
+“Party” means the Supplier or the Customer under this Agreement (as appropriate) and “Parties” shall mean both of them.

 “Property” means the property, other than real property, made available to the Supplier by the Customer in connection with the Agreement.

-“Protective Measures” means appropriate technical and organisational measures which may include: obfuscation, pseudonymisation and encryption of Personal Data, ensuring confidentiality, integrity, availability and resilience of systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the such measures adopted by it.
+“Protective Measures” means appropriate technical and organisational measures designed to ensure compliance with obligations of the Parties arising under Data Protection Legislation and this Agreement, which may include: pseudonymising and encrypting Personal Data, ensuring confidentiality, integrity, availability and resilience of systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the such measures adopted by it.

 “Public Sector Classification Guide” means the guide issued by the Office for National Statistics from time to time, listing current and former public sector bodies.

 “Purchase Order” means the order from the Customer to the Supplier relating to Goods and/or Services provided by the Supplier to the Customer under this Agreement, including any supplementary documentation, referred to by the Parties in the Purchase Order.